openstack/kayobe/doc/source/configuration/kolla-ansible.rst

 Kolla-ansible provides a flexible mechanism for configuring the services that it deploys.
 Kayobe adds some commonly required configuration options to the defaults provided by kolla-ansible, but also allows for the free-form configuration supported by kolla-ansible.
-The `kolla-ansible documentation
-<https://docs.openstack.org/kolla-ansible/latest/>`_ should be used as a
+The :kolla-ansible-doc:`kolla-ansible documentation <>` should be used as a reference.
-reference.

 Global Variables
 ----------------